klon/jtrade/README.md

 * Event based architecture supporting both bar and tick data.
 * Backtesting engine with performance metrics
 * Market data feed with support for streaming data from disk or Interactive Brokers
+* Historical data download support for Yahoo and Interactive Brokers
 * Order and account integration with Interactive Brokers
 * TimeSeries classes inspired by Pandas